 The Holiday Inn London – Camden Lock is a relaxing and friendly place to stay.
 It has everything that you need for a comfortable stay, and is in a great location for exploring Camden and the rest of London.

 The cost of staying at the Holiday Inn London – Camden Lock varies according to when you book and when you stay there.
-Searching on the Holiday Inn website today, the lowest price that I could find for a standard room is £176.54 per night.
+At the time of writing, the lowest price that I could find for a standard room is £176.54 per night.

 Family-friendly places to stay in London